lagom/lagom/docs/manual/java/concepts/Immutable.md

-# Immutable Objects
+# Using immutable objects

-An immutable object is an object that cannot be modified after it was created.
+An immutable object cannot be modified after it was created.
 Immutable objects have two great advantages:

 * Code based on immutable objects is clearer and likelier to be correct.
 Bugs involving unexpected changes simply can't occur.
 * Multiple threads can safely access immutable objects concurrently.